Our NEXT SHOW:

 Anderson has been organizing the winter bluegrass concert

-series for the past 14 years.
-The concerts are held at the
+series for more than a dozen years.
+The concerts are held at

-Killingly Grange Hall on the fourth Saturday of the month
+the Killingly Grange Hall on the fourth Saturday of the

-from October through March.
-"It's a family venue," said
+month from October through March.
+"It's a family venue,"

-Anderson, of the Grange Hall.
-At the recent concert, people
+said Anderson, of the Grange Hall.
+At the recent concert,

-of all ages were tapping their toes and bobbing their heads
+people of all ages were tapping their toes and bobbing their

 Schedule for more info.